-Since joining the Northeast Conference, Coach Fabbri has distinguished herself as a premier coach in the league.
-Fabbri ranks second all-time in career NEC regular-season wins (177) and overall NEC wins (187), after adding significantly to the totals this year.
+Since joining NCAA Division I, Coach Fabbri has distinguished herself as a premier coach in the region.
+Fabbri leaves the Northeast Conference in second place all-time in career NEC regular-season wins (177) and overall NEC wins (187), after adding significantly to the totals this year.

-For her efforts, Fabbri was named as the 2013 NEC Coach of the Year by the Northeast Conference.
+Deservingly so, Fabbri was named the 2013 NEC Coach of the Year by her peers and also accepted the Sterling House “Spirit Award” at the annual celebrity breakfast in Stratford, Conn.
 Under Fabbri’s tutelage, Felicia Barron earned her second consecutive NEC Defensive Player of the Year award and a trip to the NEC First Team; Brittany McQuain was named to the NEC Second Team; and Jasmine Martin was selected to the NEC Third Team.

-Throughout the season, the team was recognized in College Insider Mid-Major Top 25 Poll for 15 consecutive weeks the Bobcats climbed as high as seventh in the census.
+Throughout the season, the team was recognized in the College Insider Mid-Major Top 25 Poll for 15 consecutive weeks, as the Bobcats climbed as high as seventh in the census.
 The Bobcats also received votes in the National AP Polls for the first time in program history.

-Quinnipiac was one of eight NCAA Division I teams to win every game in the months of January and February, giving them the fifth longest winning streak (22) in the country.
+Quinnipiac was one of eight NCAA Division I teams to win every game in the months of January and February, giving them the fifth longest winning streak (22) in the country (at the time).
 The Bobcats’ 30-3 overall record was tops in the New England Region, producing a higher winning percentage than the UConn Huskies – the eventual 2013 National Champions.

-For the 2011-12 season, Fabbri and the Bobcats completed a tremendous campaign while fulfilling a long list of season goals.
-Fabbri led the Bobcats to their third 20-plus win season, their 12th consecutive Northeast Conference Tournament appearance and their second Women’s National Invitation Tournament (WNIT).
+The success of the 2012-13 season came after a tremendous campaign in 2011-12.
+Fabbri led the Bobcats to their third 20-plus win season, their 12th consecutive Northeast Conference Tournament appearance and a second trip to the Women’s National Invitation Tournament (WNIT).
 Quinnipiac fell short to Atlantic-10 opponent Temple in the first round, after advancing to the Semifinals of the NEC Tournament.

 Even long before the WNIT bid, the Bobcats had already proven themselves on a national stage.
 Quinnipiac traveled out westward to California for the 2012 St. Mary’s Thanksgiving Classic, and came out victorious amongst a field of storied programs.
 The Bobcats topped Minnesota of the Big Ten on Friday, November 25, followed by a triumph in the championship game over the hosting Gaels of St. Mary’s.
 The other member of the four-team field was Virginia Tech out of the Atlantic Coast Conference (ACC).

-Along with team success, comes individual success as well.
-Felicia Barron was named the Northeast Conference’s Defensive Player of the Year and to the All-NEC First Team after finishing second in the nation in steals for the campaign.
-Joining Barron with end-of-the-season honors was Jasmine Martin, who was named to the NEC All-Rookie Team.
+Along with the team’s success, came individual success as well.
+Felicia Barron was named the Northeast Conference’s Defensive Player of the Year and to the All-NEC First Team after leading the nation in steals throughout the season.
+Joining Barron with end-of-the-season honors was Jasmine Martin, who was named to the All-NEC Rookie Team.

 Quinnipiac earned its 11th straight NEC Tournament appearance under Fabbri’s tutelage in 2010-11, behind a stellar senior campaign from Courtney Kaminski.
 Kaminski was named to the All-Northeast Conference First Team, after leading the team in scoring while ranking eighth in the NEC.
 Joining Kaminski with an All-Conference accolade was Brittany McQuain, who was named to the All-Rookie Team in her inaugural season.